matbryan52/pyVSNR/README.md

     $ pip install git+https://github.com/CEA-MetroCarac/pyVSNR.git

-In case of problem during CUDA execution (typically 'access memory error'), it may be necessary to **recompile** the shared library from source (see below).
+In case of problem during CUDA execution (typically OSError or 'access memory error'), it may be necessary to **recompile** the shared library from source (see below).

 ## Requirements